Central Virginia

 • 00:43:39

-So we have, I think what we've asked in is for staff to go away and come back to us with a recommendation and some thoughts about the pros and cons of what they were thinking about those recommendations doesn't have to be exhaustive, but
+So we have, I think what we've asked in is for staff to go away and come back to us with a recommendation and some thoughts about the pros and cons of what they were thinking about those recommendations.

-• 00:43:55
+• 00:43:52

-and is it reasonable for you all to be able to do that by, so our next meeting is RTP the following month.
+And is it reasonable for you all to be able to do that by, so our next meeting is RTP the following month.

 • 00:44:03